-A re-run of

-"The Ozona Story"
+A re-run of "The Ozona Story"

-as gleaned from the files of

-"THE OZONA STOCKMAN"

-T. J. Bailey is to succeed

-W. R. Cabaness as manager of

-West Texas Utilities.
-Mr.

-Bailey and his family were to

-have moved here this week
+T. J. Bailey is to succeed W. R. Cabaness as manager of West Texas Utilities.
+Mr. Bailey and his family were to have moved here this week from Abilene.

-from Abilene.

-29 years ago

-Haskell Leath was commissioned in the field on Saipan to the rank of Second Lieutenant in the U. S. Marine Corps.
+29 years ago Haskell Leath was commissioned in the field on Saipan to the rank of Second Lieutenant in the U.S. Marine Corps.
 He was raised from Staff Sergeant after demonstrating his ability in five major battles with the Japanese.

-Charles McDonald, son of Mr. and Mrs. Bryan McDonald, left early in the week for Canyon, Texas, where he is to enroll in the West Texas State Teachers College.
+29 years ago Charles McDonald, son of Mr. and Mrs. Bryan McDonald, left early in the week for Canyon, Texas, where he is to enroll in the West Texas State Teachers College.

-The swimming pool, open for the first time this summer, will close next Sunday after a very successful season.
+29 years ago The swimming pool, open for the first time this summer, will close next Sunday after a very successful season.
 Many improvements are planned for the winter.
 29 years ago

-A national sugar shortage

-was reported this week by the

-U. S. Dept. of Commerce,

-but there will be no reduction

-in allotments for industrial
+A national sugar shortage was reported this week by the U.S. Dept. of Commerce, but there will be no reduction in allotments for industrial

-usage.

-29 years ago

-Rainfall in the last two

-weeks has brought the heretofore meager yearly total up

-to 15, 36 inches, well within

-reach of the average for this
+29 years ago Rainfall in the last two weeks has brought the heretofore meager yearly total up to 15.36 inches, well within reach of the average for this section.

-section.